-In order to manage our foreign currency exchange risk, we have entered into various derivative instruments, as further described in note 4.
+In order to manage our interest rate and foreign currency exchange risk, we have entered into various derivative instruments contracts, as further described in note 4.
 The recurring fair value measurements of these derivative instruments are determined using discounted cash flow models.
 Most of the inputs to these discounted cash flow models consist of, or are derived from, observable Level 2 data for substantially the full term of these derivative instruments.
 This observable data mostly includes interest rate futures and swap rates, which are retrieved or derived from available market data.
 Although we may extrapolate or interpolate this data, we do not otherwise alter this data in performing our valuations.
 We incorporate a credit risk valuation adjustment in our fair value measurements to estimate the impact of both our own nonperformance risk and the nonperformance risk of our counterparties.
-Effective January 1, 2017, we incorporated a Monte Carlo based approach into our calculation of the value assigned to the risk that we or our counterparties will default on our respective derivative obligations.
-Previously, we used a static calculation derived from our most current mark-to-market valuation to calculate the impact of counterparty credit risk.
-The adoption of a Monte Carlo based approach did not have a material impact on the overall fair value of our derivative instruments.
 Our and our counterparties' credit spreads represent our most significant Level 3 inputs, and these inputs are used to derive the credit risk valuation adjustments with respect to these instruments.
 As we would not expect changes in our or our counterparties' credit spreads to have a significant impact on the valuations of these instruments, we have determined that these valuations fall under Level 2 of the fair value hierarchy.
-Our credit risk valuation adjustments with respect to our cross-currency swaps are quantified and further explained in note 4.
+Our credit risk valuation adjustments with respect to our cross-currency and interest rate swaps are quantified and further explained in note 4.